rhysd/Mstdn/README.md

 If `true` is specified, Chromium's native sandbox is enabled (and default value is `true`).
 Sandbox provides some OS level security protection such as resource access control like tabs in Chromium.
-However, sandbox also blocks preload scripts for Electron application.
+However, sandbox also blocks plugins for Electron application.

 If `false` is specified, you can use some advanced features (user CSS and key shortcut plugin).
 Before setting `false` to this value, please read and understand [sandbox documentation in Electron repo][sandbox doc] to know what you're doing.

+Please note that this sandbox feature is different from Node.js integration in Electron.
+Node.js integration is always disabled.

 ### `keymaps`